Skip to Content

 Split his food into 4 small meals per day and feed him one cup per 10 pounds of weight.

-So if he weighs 40 pounds, you can feed one cup in the morning, lunchtime, afternoon, and evening.
+So if he weighs 40 pounds, you can feed him one cup in the morning, lunchtime, afternoon, and evening.

 Encourage your dog to rest while he is sick and restrict him from playtime so his body can heal.